AndrewRichards-Code/MIRU/README.md

 ## Projects:
 ### MIRU_CORE:
 Contains the core functionality of the Low level Graphics API wrapper.
-Provide path to VulkanSDK; Build as dynamic library; Dynamic Runtime Linking (MD).
+Provide path to the Vulkan SDK; Build as dynamic library; Dynamic Runtime Linking (MD).

 ### MIRU_SHADER_COMPILER:
 A 'compiler' that uses HLSL files to produce SPIR-V and CSO binaries using dxcompiler.
 Build as executable; Dynamic Runtime Linking (MD).

 ### MIRU_TEST:
 Simple test application for development, test and demostration.
 Build as executable; Dynamic Runtime Linking (MD).
+This project also compiles for Android with Android Game Developer Extension.

 ### MIRU_TEST_UWP:
 A UWP version of the MIRU_TEST project.
 MIRU_CORE should be built with the define MIRU_WIN64_UWP.
 Build as executable; Dynamic Runtime Linking (MD). - WIP

 ### MIRU_ANDRIOD/MIRU_TEST:
-An Android version of the MIRU_TEST project.
-Build both libMIRU_TEST.so, loaded as native activity, and libMIRU_CORE.a;

 ## Build Tools with Visual Studio:
 ### Windows x64: